Cal Raleigh Player Props: Mariners vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have the 23rd-ranked team ERA across all league pitching staffs (4.51).
+- The Tigers have a 4.46 team ERA that ranks 22nd among all league pitching staffs.

-- Tigers pitchers combine to surrender 111 total home runs at a clip of 1.2 per game (to rank 21st in the league).

-- Lorenzen (3-6) gets the starting nod for the Tigers in his 16th start of the season.
-He has a 4.03 ERA in 87 2/3 innings pitched, with 66 strikeouts.
+- Olson gets the start for the Tigers, his sixth of the season.
+He is 1-2 with a 4.05 ERA and 35 strikeouts through 33 1/3 innings pitched.

-- The righty last appeared on Thursday, July 6 against the Oakland Athletics, when he threw five scoreless innings while giving up three hits.
+- The righty last appeared in relief on Sunday, when he threw two innings against the Toronto Blue Jays, allowing one earned run while giving up one hit.

-- The 31-year-old has amassed a 4.03 ERA and 6.8 strikeouts per nine innings in 15 games this season, while giving up a batting average of .249 to opposing hitters.
+- The 23-year-old has put up an ERA of 4.05, with 9.5 strikeouts per nine innings, in eight games this season.
+Opponents are batting .200 against him.

 © 2023 Data Skrive.
 All rights reserved.